Oxford University - Brasenose College. Image courtesy of Billy Wilson.

 The Dining Hall

-The Dining Hall was renovated in the 1680s, raising the floor to accommodate a wine cellar and reconstructing the roof.
-Until the 16th century, the hall was heated by a large open fire in the centre of the room.
+The Dining Hall is a striking feature of Brasenose College, having been renovated in the 1680s.
+During this time, the floor was raised to accommodate a wine cellar, and the roof was reconstructed.
+Historically, until the 16th century, the hall was heated by an open fire in the center, a traditional setup in medieval halls.

 The Chapel

-The Chape began construction in 1656, replacing an older one that was located where is now the Senior Common Room.
-The chapel is a mix of Gothic and Baroque styles and features a hanging fan vault ceiling.
-It was consecrated in 1666 and redecorated (the interior) in 1819.
+Construction of the Chapel began in 1656, replacing an older chapel that once stood where the Senior Common Room is now located.
+The architectural style of the chapel is a mix of Gothic and Baroque, with a notable hanging fan vault ceiling that adds to its grandeur.
+The chapel was consecrated in 1666 and later redecorated in 1819 to enhance its interior aesthetics.

 The Annexes